NPaspallis/CO1417/week11-simulations-and-visualizations/xtras/Exercise1105.md

 The rules are as simple as these:
-- Start with 3 points A, B, and C forming an equilateral triangle (this works also with other triangles and even other shapes, but we like symmetry!)
+- Start with 3 points A, B, and C forming an equilateral triangle (this works also with other triangles and even other shapes, but we like simplicity and symmetry!)
 - Choose a starting point in random.
 The point can be anywhere, even outside the triangle.
-To keep it simple, just pick point A (or any of the nodes of the triangle).
+To keep it simple, just pick point A (or any of the other 2 nodes of the triangle) as the starting point.
 - Repeat this algorithm forever:
   - Choose any of the 3 nodes ``A``, ``B``, ``C``, in random.
   - Find the midpoint between the current point, and the selected node